noumandilshad/template/README.md

 1. Create an `.env` file form the example: `cp .env.example .env`
 2. Install dependencies `npm install`
-2. Run the application `npm start`
+3. Run the application `npm start`

+You should now be able to run `curl -X GET http://localhost:3000/hello-world` and obtain a successfull response.

 ## Test